-Alameda County (Figure D-10) contains a variety of opportunity areas, with the Highest Resource areas generally located farther away from urban centers - except in Berkeley, northeast Oakland, parts of Alameda, and Fremont, which also have High Resource areas located in/near urban centers.
+Across-Alameda County (Figure D-10) exists the fullcontains a variety of opportunity spectrumareas, with the Highest Resource areas generally located farther away from urban centers - except in Berkeley, northeast Oakland, parts of Alameda, and Fremont, which also have High Resource areas located in/near urban centers.
 All of the census tracts in Alameda County that are designated High Segregation and Poverty are in Oakland.
 This is potentially due in part to Oakland's racial diversity- areas of high poverty that are primarily white are not designated as "High Segregation and Poverty"